The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Babies and Toddlers (0-3 years)

 Stick to open-air cenotes with genuine shallow areas.
 Cenote Azul near Tulum is the gold standard for this age group.
-Keep them in a life jacket at all times, stay in the shallows, and do not attempt any cenotes that require ladder descents.
+Keep them in a life jacket at all times, stay in the shallows, and don't attempt any cenotes that require ladder descents.
 At this age, cenotes are really about dipping toes and experiencing the wonder of the natural setting.

 Preschoolers (4-5 years)